Choumiko/FARL/README.md

 [Look at the forums](https://forums.factorio.com/viewforum.php?f=61)
 [FARL Autopilot](https://www.twitch.tv/choumiko/v/99457468)

+###Hotkeys

+- Press J (default) to toggle trains between automatic and manual mode when inside a train

 ###Mod support

 There are 2 remote functions to tell FARL whether it should raise on_robot_built_entity/on_robot_pre_mined events for a specific entity: